asutermo/TheConversationSentimentAnalysis/README.md

 This is just a sample project built around Quart to do summarization and sentiment analysis of news articles from [The Conversation](https://theconversation.com/us/feeds).
 The Conversation uses a Creative Commons NoDerivatives license.
 Please note, that this site will not be officially hosted as summarization may fall under a 'remix' or 'transform' of the original material.

-## Flask / Quart
+## Technologies Used

+I chose to use Quart for this.
 Quart is an async reimplementation of Flask.
 This is useful, especially for things like inference which may take some time.

+I also utilize websockets to handle sending of information.

 ## Running